weel/android-messaging-tutorial/README.md

            }
         });
     }

-##START THE SINCH CLIENT
+##Start the Sinch client

-To be able to start the Sinch client, you will need to download the latest Android SDK from [www.sinch.com/downloads](http://www.sinch.com/downloads).
-Then, follow the instructions [here](http://www.sinch.com/docs/android/user-guide/#addthesinchlibrary-androidstudiointellij) to set up the SDK in your project.
-This shouldn't take more than a few minutes!
+Starting the Sinch client should only take a few minutes.
+Download the latest Android SDK from [www.sinch.com/downloads](http://www.sinch.com/downloads) and then follow the instructions [here](http://www.sinch.com/docs/android/user-guide/#addthesinchlibrary-androidstudiointellij) to set up the SDK in your project.

-Now, it's time to create the Sinch service class, where you will start the Sinch client when a user logs in.
-Once started, the Sinch client will run in the background while the app is open, and will be used to send and receive messages.
-Create the class **MessageService** (don't forget to declare the service in the manifest file!), and begin by starting the Sinch client:
+Now it's time to create the Sinch service class, where you will start the Sinch client when a user logs in.
+Once started, the Sinch client will run in the background while the app is open and will be used to send and receive messages.
+Create the class **MessageService** (remember to declare the service in the manifest file) and begin by starting the Sinch client:

     public class MessageService extends Service implements SinchClientListener {